alterway/sshportal/README.md

 OK
 ```

-the `healtcheck` user can be changed using the `healthcheck-user` option.
+the `healthcheck` user can be changed using the `healthcheck-user` option.

 ---